 Name of complainant:

 Position of complainant:

 Date of complaint:

 Name of alleged harasser:

-Date and place of incident or incident lents:
+Date and place of incident or incide ents:

-Nature of Discrimination or Hara ssment Alleged (Check all that apply y)
+Nature of Discrimination or Harass sment Alleged (Check all that apply ' )

 Age Physical Attribute Sex

 Disability Physical/Mental Ability Sexual Orientation

 Familial Status Political Belief Socio-economic Background

 Gender Identity Political Party Preference Other - Please Specify:

 Marital Status Race/Color

+National Origin/Ethnic

-National Origin/Ethnic Background/Ancestry Religion/Creed
+Background/Ancestry Religion/Creed

-Description of misconduct:

 Name of witnesses (if any):

-D : 1 1.

-Evidence of harassment, i.e., letters, , photos, etc. (attach evidence if possib ole):
+Evidence of harassment, i.e., letters, photos, etc. (attach evidence if possible):

 Any other information:

-I agree that all of the information or this form is accurate and true to the b est of my knowledge.
+I agree that all of the information on this form is accurate and true to the b est of my knowledge.

 Signature:

+Dato

 Date: